xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 To compute the displacements of the sampling, we use an [iterative co-rotated Laplace editing](https://ieeexplore.ieee.org/document/1608025) approach.
 The reasons for choosing this are approach are:
--   we obtain a non-linear editing scheme that allows for large deformations,
+-   We obtain a _non-linear editing scheme_ that allows for large deformations,
--   we only need minimal additional structure to compute the deformations.
+-   We only need minimal additional structure to compute the deformations.
 Namely, we need a [Laplace matrix](https://en.wikipedia.org/wiki/Laplacian_matrix) for the sampling and a list of neighbors for each vertex.

 ### Laplace editing
 The basis of the non-linear iterative co-rotated Laplace editing is the [linear Laplace editing](https://ieeexplore.ieee.org/document/4359478):
 The deformation is computed by solving a quadratic minimization problem.
 The objective functional combines two quadratic functionals:
 -   One measures the deviation of the so-called _Laplace coordinate_,
--   The other measures the deviation (in a least-squares sense) from user-specified constraints.
+-   The other measures the deviation (in a least-squares sense) from _user-specified constraints_, such as target handle location, colinear/coplanar, etc.

 We denote by $\bar{x}$ the vector listing the coordinates of the sample points and by $\bar{u}$ the displacement of the sampling points.
-The vector of Laplace coordinates is $\delta=L\bar{x}$ and the first quadratic functional is
+The vector of _Laplace coordinates_ is $\delta=L\bar{x}$ and the first quadratic functional is

 $$
 E_{L}(\bar{u})=\left\Vert L(\bar{x}+\bar{u})-\delta\right\Vert ^{2}.